kiln/flourish-sdk/README.md

 ##### `string`
 By default, creates a single-line text input that sets the state property to the relevant string text.
 If you add a valid `choices` property, the setting instead creates a dropdown (by default) or button group (if you also add `style: buttons`).
 The `choices` property must be an array.
 Each of its element can be a string (in which case this string is returned to the state) or an array containing a display name, the associated string value and (for button groups) a background image.

-To a special dropdown that allows the user to specify any text in addition to choosing from the list, add `choices_other: true`.
+To add a special dropdown that allows the user to specify any text in addition to choosing from the list, add `choices_other: true`.
 This is ignored for button groups.

 ```yaml
 - property: size